simeononsecurity/simeononsecurity.ch/content/articles/ipv4-to-ipv6-transition-mechanisms/index.en.md

 ______

-In conclusion, the transition to IPv6 is necessary to ensure the continued growth and evolution of the internet.
+Wrapping up, the transition to IPv6 is necessary to ensure the continued growth and evolution of the internet.
 While the migration to IPv6 is still ongoing, there are several transition mechanisms available